drinkwithdan/birbbook/planning.md

 Birb-book will allow bird-spotting enthusiasts to access, edit and add to a collection of logs for bird spottings.
 Each log will contain:

 (MVP)
+ - id (created by mongoDB)
- - Log date
+ - Log date (timestamps)
+ - Bird name
  - Location
- - Bird name
  - Notes
+ - Image (initially handled by LoremFlickr)

 (Stretch goals)
  1. Users collection with login and sessions (can only post / edit when logged in)